damons/amon/README.md

 ## Usage

 ```
-$ ./amon.sh 10.0.1.13 15
+$ ./amon.sh 10.0.1.13 3030 15
 ```

-Where the first argument (`10.0.1.13`) is the IP of the node and second argument,  `15` , is the number of seconds between refresh.
+Where the first argument (`10.0.1.13`) is the IP of the node and second argument, `3030` is the port of the Aleo RPC server, and the third argument,  `15` , is the number of seconds between refresh.

 Sample output: